Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

-Both the hard-collinear propagator correction and the subleading effective current correction to the $B\to K^*$ are in good agreement with the previous calculation for the $B\to D^*$ process as reported in Ref.~\cite{Cui:2023jiw}, when the mass of charm quark is replaced by that of the strange quark.
+Both the correction from the hard-collinear propagator and the correction from the subleading effective current to the $B\to K^*$ form factors show excellent agreement with the previous calculation for the $B\to D^*$ process reported in Ref.~\cite{Cui:2023jiw}, upon substituting the charm quark mass with the strange quark mass.